-Brainstorming ways to get your business noticed, no matter if it’s a “mom ‘n’ pop” or a large multi-store chain?
+Brainstorming ways to get your business noticed, no matter whether it’s a “mom ‘n’ pop” or a large multi-store chain?
 Oregon Travel Experience also permits for publication stocking and display.

 We help distribute and stock your brochures, rack-cards, coupon books and magazines at our kiosk locations across the state.
 Government and non-profit fees are structured specifically to help museums, historic sites, and other not-for-profit attractions on a lean budget.
 Your brochures will capture the attention of millions of travelers.

-Approximately half of all Americans do not own smart phones.
-These travelers rely on hard materials to help them plan their trips and vacations.
+Many travelers do not do not use smart phones and travelers rely on hard materials to help them plan their trips and vacations.
 Maps, coupons, travel magazines, and regional brochures and rack cards offer an easy way for kiosk visitors to grab tourism or travel essential publications and go, finding their way to your business.

 Want to learn more about how we can help?
-Please visit our Travel Information Kiosk Publications FAQs page for more information and low monthly fees.
+Please visit our Travel Information Kiosk Publications FAQs page for more information and fees.

 Backlit display panels

-Oregon Travel Experience oversees 10 travel information structures within heavily used rest areas and along well-loved highways.
+Oregon Travel Experience oversees nine travel information structures within heavily used rest areas and along well-traveled highways.
 Businesses located along busy Interstate corridors will find this permit program invaluable.